kean/Pulse/README.md

 <hr/>

 **Pulse** is a structured logging system.
 Record and inspect network requests and other logs right from your iOS app using Pulse Console.
-Share logs and view them on Pulse macOS app.
+Share logs and view them in the Pulse macOS app.
+Logs are recoded locally and never leave your device.

 > **PulseUI** is available for [**GitHub sponsors**](https://github.com/sponsors/kean) and will be available for free when the target number of sponsors is reached.